March 18, 2026

 BRRRR Calculator: Analyze Buy-Rehab-Rent-Refinance-Repeat Deals

-The BRRRR strategy (Buy, Rehab, Rent, Refinance, Repeat) has become one of the most popular methods for building a rental property portfolio with limited capital.
-Unlike a traditional buy-and-hold approach where your down payment stays locked in each property forever, BRRRR is designed to recycle your capital by forcing equity through renovation and pulling that equity back out via a cash-out refinance.
-When executed correctly, you end up with a cash-flowing rental property with little to no money left in the deal, freeing your capital to repeat the process on the next property.
+A BRRRR calculator helps real estate investors analyze the full cycle of a Buy-Rehab-Rent-Refinance-Repeat deal before committing capital.
+The BRRRR strategy has become one of the most popular methods for building a rental property portfolio with limited money because it is designed to recycle your cash.
+You force equity through renovation, pull that equity back out via a cash-out refinance, and end up with a cash-flowing rental with little to no money left in the deal.
+Then you repeat the process on the next property.

-Analyzing a BRRRR deal is more complex than a simple flip or rental purchase because you must evaluate both the renovation economics and the long-term rental performance, plus the refinance step that bridges the two.
-This guide walks through each stage of the BRRRR calculation with a detailed example.
+Analyzing a BRRRR deal is more complex than a simple flip or rental cash flow calculation because you must evaluate both the renovation economics and the long-term rental performance, plus the refinance step that bridges the two.
+This BRRRR calculator guide walks through each stage with formulas and a detailed worked example so you can run the numbers on any property.

 Analyze BRRRR Deals in Deal Run